The Renewable Energy Law Review: Brazil

 The Brazilian power sector as a whole (including the renewable power generation industry) has the fundamental characteristic of being centrally planned.
 Therefore, the government and regulators exert great influence on how the market develops.
 For example, governmental and regulatory bodies will guide generation expansion by determining what new energy auctions will be carried out and what price caps will apply, and what new transmission facilities shall be put up for tender and constructed (expansion of generation in Brazil relies heavily on pari passu expansion of the transmission grid capacity).

-In addition to the centralised planning of the power sector, governmental incentives such as subsidised grid tariffs and tax exemptions on energy transactions or equipment (see Section III.ii on incentives) are very important, if not crucial, to make renewable sources of power competitive in Brazil.
+In addition to the centralised planning of the power sector, governmental incentives such as subsidised grid tariffs and tax exemptions on energy transactions or equipment (see Section III.ii on incentives) have been very important, if not crucial, to make renewable sources of power competitive in Brazil.

 ii The regulatory framework